latenitelive/meson-docs/src/meson-grants.md

 The Meson BUILDer Program II (*New Asgard*) application process is structured in three essential steps:

-- **Application:** Begin the process by completing the application [Forms](https://t.co/ZGh5KXofiq), a quick step that should take just 2-3 minutes.
+- **Application:** Begin the process by completing the application [Forms](https://t.co/ZGh5KXofiq), a quick step that should take just 2-3 minutes
 - **Contribution:** It's your time to shine.
-This is where you get to demonstrate your unique talents and skills:
+This is where you get to demonstrate your unique talents and skills
-- **Submission:** The final step entails submitting the achieved results through the [GitHub](https://github.com/daqnext/meson-grants/issues/new/choose).
+- **Submission:** The final step entails submitting the achieved results through the [GitHub](https://github.com/daqnext/meson-grants/issues/new/choose)

 Each step is integral to the overall application journey.